vasumahesh1/LSystem_WebGL/README.md

 You can play with the minDistance control variable and increase it to see how fewer branches are rendered as you increase.
 There is a toggle to make the branches into white lines and to turn off leaves rendering, So you can toggle between 3D branches and 3D lines.

 You can also turn off collision checking altogether and see the effect.
-I have a few images listed below:
+I have a few images listed below.

 Same Camera, Same Productions, Only the Collision is Toggled.
 Note: It may seem to you that they collide but they don't *generally* (More on this later).